 I’m reminded of a quote, that has been attributed to James Garfield, the 20th president of the U.S. “The truth will set you free, but first it will make you miserable.”

 Donald Trump’s populist rhetoric has gotten his supporters thinking about populism.
 His actions, however, have not been about power for ordinary citizens.
 His policies tend to benefit the super wealthy and crony capitalist corporations.
-That has gotten the rest of us thinking about populism and the power of the people.
+That has gotten the rest of us thinking about real populism and the power of the people.

 The “government” in Washington D.C., is simply one of the many tools used by corporations which govern our lives.
-In many senses, the media and other corporations are our real “government.”
+In many senses, corporations are our real “government.”
 In particular, corporations that donate heavily to politicians, and media corporations that spread propaganda, control all of our lives.

-Some media outlets, pundits, and writers spread lies.
+Some media outlets, pundits, and writers spread lies that influence elections.
 Some encourage verbal rage, scapegoating, and even violence.
 We need to wake up and find ways to reverse this.
-Perhaps having a fake news believer in the White House will help us to awaken.
+Perhaps having a Right Wing propaganda news believer in the White House will help us awaken.
 Media influences all of us — politicians, government employees, academics and everyday people.
 Writers, TV show anchors, and pundits also influence each other.
 No one is immune to the media atmosphere in which we are immersed.

 There are some new successes that have recently been achieved here.
 Citizens recently got Bill O’Reilly fired from Fox News by pressuring the corporate government — that is, the corporate advertisers on his show.